Running from source with Node.js¶

 SILEX_CLIENT_CONFIG |

-By default, the server only listens on localhost.
+By default the server listens on localhost.
 To allow remote connections:

 Running as a system service¶